-Full-time students register for classes using the on-line registration form accessed through your MyUW page.
-It is your responsibility to complete your registration-including adding and dropping classes-by the deadlines set by the University.
-The MBA Program Office provides assistance with Schedule Line Numbers (SLN) and entry codes (also called add codes) for MBA classes.
+It is your responsibility to complete your registration - including requesting to add and drop classes by the deadlines set by the MBA Program Office and the UW Office of the Registrar.
 We also give registration instructions and deadline reminders in the MBA Newsletter.
 A complete list of UW registration deadlines is available on the University's Academic Calendar.
-Registration dates specific to the Full-time MBA Program are posted on the MBA Registration Calendar.
+Registration dates specific to the Evening MBA Program are posted on the MBA Registration Calendar.
 If you have questions about your registration for core classes, email mbacore@uw.edu.
-For assistance with registering for elective classes, email mbacore@uw.edu.
-For assistance with registering for elective classes, email mbacore@uw.edu.
+For assistance with registering for elective classes, email mbaregis@uw.edu.